What is Identity Theft?

 - Always verify the identity of those who are asking for sensitive information before you release it

-- In general, email message sent outside a secure network are not encrypted, so its possible for anyone to see and copy those messages.
-Take care not to divulge personal information on an unsecure connection
+- In general, emails sent are not encrypted or secure.
+Take care not to divulge sensitive information on an unsecure connection.

 - Always make sure a website is secured with https:// before entering personal information such as username, password, credit card number, etc.

 - Do not reveal information that could possibly lead to someone being able to answer security questions for your account(s)